-Suneel Malik is human rights professional, with 17 years of experience in developing and implementing human rights advocacy programs with particular interest in religious freedom, social justice, inclusive & equitable education, and national & international human rights protection mechanism.
-Malik specializes in project management, building organizational capacity, writing project proposals & progress reports, and developing tools for monitoring & evaluation of the projects.
+Suneel Malik is a human rights professional, with over 15 years of experience in developing and implementing human rights programs with a particular interest in religious freedom, minorities’ rights, social justice, inclusive & equitable education, and national & international human rights protection mechanisms.
+Malik specializes in project management, developing research and advocacy-related project proposals, progress reports, and tools for monitoring & evaluation of projects, and human rights assessment reports.

 E-mail: email@example.com Twitter: @maliksuneel